cstroe/java-jmx-in-docker-sample-app/README.md

 ## Notes

-The goal of this configuration is to connect with a JMX/RMI client from outside of the Docker internal network.
+The goal of this configuration is to connect with a JMX/RMI client from outside of the Docker internal network, usually via a port mapped to a host port.

 The RMI transport is included with the JVM, and therefore is supported by all the JMX clients (JConsole, VisualVM, etc).